RonBarton/Linear-Programming/README.md

 # Linear-Programming
-- examples of linear programming skills using Analytics Solver
+- examples of linear programming and Monte Carlo simulation using Analytics Solver